moviemasher/moviemasher.js/dev/docs/md/layout.md

 The [[Api]] component is typically the root component wrapping the entire application, which allows all child components that require server interaction to share its [[ApiContext]].
-This contains an `enabled` array containing a [[ServerType]] for each supported server, and an `endpointPromise` method returning a fetch promise for each request.
-Some child components use the array to hide themselves if their required server is unsupported, or use the method to post requests to it.
+This contains an `enabled` array containing a [[ServerType]] for each supported server, and an `endpointPromise` method returning a fetch-based promise for each request.

+Some child components use the array to automatically hide themselves if their required server is unsupported, so the server can ultimately control the visibility of certain client functionality.
+All child components use the promise method to post requests to their server(s).
+Learn more about the server side of these same interactions in the [Integration Guide](integration.html).

 ## Caster